jiayijchen/jiayijchen.github.io/blog.md

 I joined this bootcamp with the desire to learn the intricacies of web development beyond what I learned during my undergrad and also as a coding refresher.
 Here, I hope to keep a weekly-updated log of my experiences, excitements, frustrations, and evertyhing else in between.
 Thank you for reading and enjoy!

+## Week 4: Last week of Onboarding

+What was helpful during Onboarding working remotely?
+What hindered your progress during Onboarding?
+How did you overcome challenges during Onboarding?

 ## Week 3: JavaScript
 _Learning JavaScript and creating my first webpage_